opencontainers/image-spec/image-layout.md

 The image layout has two top level directories:

 - "blobs" contains content-addressable blobs.
 A blob has no schema and should be considered opaque.
-- "refs" contains descriptors pointing to an image manifest list
+- "refs" contains descriptors pointing to an image manifest

 It also contains a file that is used to identify the layout version: